Our Story

 So we began writing it down.
 All of it.
 And out of those pages came Still With Me: a guided journal made to hold one person’s memory, so that it does not have to live only in the parts of us that forget.

 Something happened in the writing that we did not expect.
 Putting it into words — slowly, a page at a time — gave the grief somewhere to go.
 We are not going to promise you that a book heals anything; nothing does that neatly, and anyone who says otherwise has not been where you are.
 But sitting with the memories, instead of bracing against them, turned out to be its own quiet kind of comfort.
-A way of grieving that felt less like losing her again and more like keeping her close.

 Each edition is devoted to a single loss — a mother, a father, a partner, someone whose place in your life no one word can hold — because no two people are the same, and none of them deserve to be an afterthought.
 Inside, around eighty gentle prompts help you capture what you do not want to lose: the details, the stories only you know, the things you still want to say.
 There is room for tears, and room for the occasional smile.
 You do not need to be a writer.
 You only need to be ready, in your own time.